United States Paints And Coatings Market Size and Share

 United States Paints And Coatings Market Analysis by Mordor Intelligence

-The United States Paints and Coatings Market is valued at USD 36.52 billion in 2025 and is forecast to advance to USD 44.98 billion by 2030, expanding at a 4.20% CAGR over 2025-2030.
+The United States Paints And Coatings Market size is estimated at USD 36.52 billion in 2025, and is expected to reach USD 44.98 billion by 2030, at a CAGR of 4.20% during the forecast period (2025-2030).
 The current expansion rests on the sustained strength of architectural repaint activity, the sharp pivot toward waterborne formulations, and a federal infrastructure wave lifting volumes of protective products.
 Underlying demand is reinforced by population migration to the Sun Belt, manufacturing reshoring in the Southeast, and a steady rise in e-commerce paint sales.
 Producers also benefit from near-term pricing power as volatile titanium-dioxide costs and tight labor conditions make price increases stick.
 Competitive intensity, however, is heightening as private-equity backed consolidators apply a buy-and-build playbook while large incumbents prune portfolios to favor higher-margin industrial niches.

 Key Report Takeaways